hilal288/svauto/README.md

     cd ~/svauto
     packer build packer/centos7.yaml

-NOTE 1: The resulting images are created under packer/ubuntu16-tmpl or packer/centos7-tmpl or ...
+NOTE: The resulting images are created under packer/ubuntu16-tmpl or packer/centos7-tmpl or ...

 #### Packer and Ansible